Integrating Zipic

 originalcustom

-zipic://compress? url=/Users/5km/Downloads/demo_jpeg.jpeg& location=custom& directory=/Users/5km/DesktopTo save files to the default directory, you must enable the specified option and set it to true.
+zipic://compress? url=/Users/5km/Downloads/demo_jpeg.jpeg& location=custom& directory=/Users/5km/DesktopTo save files to the default folder, you must enable the specified option and set it to true.

 Parameter: specified, boolean, default value: false